 Individual reservations will be accepted on the 15th of every month via registration on our website at 9:00 am (PST).
 Cost per person is $48.
 Each electric tour vehicle will accommodate seven guests along with their guide.
 All sales are final; no refunds or exchanges.

-*Due to the unique mission of Sunnylands, public access may be limited or prevented during high-level retreats, thus requiring the cancellation of scheduled tours—even those already ticketed.
+Due to the unique mission of Sunnylands, public access may be limited or prevented during high-level retreats, thus requiring the cancellation of scheduled tours—even those already ticketed.
 In these rare cases, refunds will be made promptly.

-What guests need to know for historic estate tours:
+What guests need to know for historic estate tours

-• All tours offered by Sunnylands require RESERVED tickets.
+- House and bird tours offered by Sunnylands require RESERVED tickets.

-• All passengers on tour shuttles must be at least 10 YEARS OLD.
+- All passengers on tour shuttles must be at least 10 YEARS OLD.

 - Purses and/or bags larger than 12” x 14” are not allowed on tours.

-• Sunnylands is a NON-SMOKING facility.
+- Sunnylands is a NON-SMOKING facility.